Crowndev/bitcore-crown/README.md

 bitcore-crown
 =============

-# This package is under development.
-Please don't install.
+This package is under development.
+It may be unstable, or not work as expected.

 Prerequisites
 =============

+You need to have ZeroMQ and tools, nvm, Node.js, npm, and Crown Core on your computer.

 ZeroMQ and Tools
 ----------------